A description of research projects supported by Children’s Cancer Centre Biobank can be found below.

 Diffuse Midline Gliomas, otherwise known until recently as Diffuse Intrinsic Pontine Glioma (DIPG), is a paediatric brain tumour located in the brainstem and affects approximately 20 children per year in Australia with a mean age at diagnosis of 6-7 years.
 The progression free survival has remained at 9 months for decades and sadly <10% of children are alive at 2 years.
 Unfortunately, by it’s inherently ‘diffuse and infiltrative nature’ in an essential functional area of the brain, surgical resection of this tumour is impossible, and many different chemotherapeutic approaches for decades have been ineffective.
 Radiotherapy only extends lifespan and is used as a palliative measure.
 Immunotherapy, an approach to use the body’s own immune system to identify and eradicate tumours, has recently been used in leukaemia and adult cancers such as melanoma and kidney tumours, with great success.

-We aim to identify new targets for immunotherapy treatments, by analysis of the currently stored specimens in the CCC Tissue bank.
+We aim to identify new targets for immunotherapy treatments, by analysis of the currently stored specimens in the CCC Biobank.
 By analyzing the tissue for proteins expressed in DIPG, we will identify potential targets for immunotherapy treatments for DIPG.
 This research is essential, given there are no current curative treatments for DIPG.

 Dr Misty Jenkins, Dr Shiqi Stacie Wang and team members from The Walter and Eliza Hall Institute of Medical Research.